autoloadnextpost/auto-load-next-post/readme.txt

 = How can I get the Google Analytics option to work? =

 You first need to have Google Analytics added to your site.
 Either by inserting the analytics into your theme yourself or by using the [Google Analytics plugin by MonsterInsights](https://wordpress.org/plugins/google-analytics-for-wordpress/).

+= Can I track with Facebook Pixels instead? =

+You can.
+All you have to do is simply install the [Facebook Pixel Tracking add-on](https://wordpress.org/plugins/alnp-facebook-pixel-tracking/) and activate.
+All that is required is that you have your Facebook Pixel tracker installed on the site first.

 = Does Auto Load Next Post support WordPress Network / Multisite websites? =